stupendous-man/goctopus/ecosystem/README.md

 # goctopus-ecosystem

-The goctopus-ecosystem is being developed as a scripted dockerized environment consisting of multiple containers that can be used to test the functionality of the goctupus framework.
+The goctopus-ecosystem is being developed as a scripted dockerized environment consisting of multiple containers that can be used to test the functionality of the goctopus framework.

 ## Current List of Supported Integrations